thoughtsunificator/instagram-dm-unsender/.github/ISSUE_TEMPLATE/bug_report.md

 Bugs that do not follow the template instructions will be ignored.

 ⚠ Do not post any personal information here, this is not what is being asked.
 Use fake data to demonstrate instead, create a test thread where the errors can easily be reproduced and there are no personal data.
+⚠ Instagram web app is sometimes serving different UIs, probably based on the user location, yours might not be supported.
+This usually the case when the script works for some people but not you, in this case reporting a bug is the best course of action.
 -->

 **Userscript version**